 - Wear grill-compatible clothes: Long sleeves are obviously a big no-no, as are clothes with strings that could easily catch on fire.
 Plus, donning an apron won't just help you look the part, it will also protect you from splashes of grease, lighter fluid, oil and charcoal.
 If lighter fluid comes into contact with your eyes, wash them out with water for 15 minutes and call your GP immediately.

-- Have some eye drops at hand: Blurry vision shouldn't get in the way of your barbecue, and having some eye drops nearby is a quick, easy way to seek instant relief from dry, itchy eyes.
+- Have some eye drops at hand: Blurry vision shouldn't get in the way of your BBQs, and having some eye drops nearby is a quick, easy way to seek instant relief from dry, itchy eyes.
 Our opticians recommend everclear Eye Drops for barbeques and beyond, given that the formula is natural yet effective and provides long-lasting comfort.

 Steer away, spicy ingredients

 Sometimes it's hard to resist grabbing something off the barbeque to snack on while it cooks.
 But trust us, you wouldn't want to touch your eyes with spicy sauce on your fingers!
-The last thing you want is a stinging, burning sensation throwing a spanner in your barbeque session.
+The last thing you want is a stinging, burning sensation throwing a spanner in your BBQ session.
 If you do happen to rub or touch your eyes and they become inflamed, try to stay calm and get a friend to apply a milk-soaked cloth over them to ease the pain.

 You can avoid this awkward situation altogether by wearing latex gloves when chopping, being extremely careful when handling certain ingredients, and making sure to thoroughly wash your hands afterwards.
 The same goes for when you're putting in your contact lenses, as dirt or any debris can result in a nasty eye infection.
 Always wash your hands for 20 seconds, with warm, clean water, before drying them with a lint-free towel.
 If there's no soap around, add a pack of Vision Direct Soap Sheets to your eye care essentials to disinfect your hands wherever you are.